Last updated May 26, 2026

 the provider of the larger story

-Makemake in Sagittarius puts the provider-function inside the larger story that organizes the resource.
-Cohorts holding this placement (roughly 1780 to 1809 in the recent past, the late 21st century in the future) take the steward role through the cosmology, the religious frame, the philosophical scaffolding that tells the village what the seed is for.
-The placement works when the story actually directs the climb and the cohort returns with both an egg and a coherent reason the egg matters.
-It fails when the larger story becomes a substitute for the climb and the steward arrives at the seasonal ceremony with a sermon and no provision.
-The interruption point is the willingness to abandon a beautiful frame that has stopped producing actual harvest.
-The shadow is the prophet-steward, the Makemake whose annual contribution has shrunk to the speech that explains why the harvest did not arrive.
+Makemake in Sagittarius puts the provider inside the larger story that organizes the resource.
+The role is carried through cosmology, religious frame, philosophical scaffolding that tells the village what the seed is for.
+It works when the story directs the climb and you return with both a harvest and a coherent reason it matters.
+The shadow is the prophet whose annual contribution has shrunk to the speech explaining why the harvest did not arrive.
+Beautiful frames that stop producing actual harvest should be abandoned.
+Meaning is the seasoning; provision is the meal.

 Makemake in Capricorn